ms8r/nxdoc/docs/confignx.rst

 principal ways to install additional applications under a Linux-based system like Navigatrix:

 #.
-Compiling the application from source code: This is beyond the scope
+Compiling the application from source code: Though it is by no means
-   of this Short Introduction.
+   "magic", this is beyond the scope of this Short Introduction.
 In fact, if you’re thinking about compiling from source, you probably won’t be reading this anyway...
 #.
 Installing binaries from a Linux repository: This installs an already
    compiled (= binary) version of an application, similar to the way you would install software under MS Windows.
 However, these application